 A recordable incident is an incident arising from an activity that ‘breaches an environmental performance objective or environmental performance standard in the Environment Plan’ and ‘is not a reportable incident’.

-The operator of an activity is required to submit a written report to DMP of all recordable incidents occurring within a calendar month no later than 15 days after the end of that calendar month.
+The operator of an activity is required to submit a written report to DMIRS of all recordable incidents occurring within a calendar month no later than 15 days after the end of that calendar month.

 If no recordable incidents occurred during the month, the report must include a statement to that effect.